When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Introduction

 \textbf{RQ2 (Mechanisms and Moderators):} \textit{Which explanation strategies, contextual conditions, and individual traits most strongly influence user susceptibility to persuasive framing?}

 \textbf{RQ3 (Dynamic Trust Evolution):} \textit{How does user trust recalibrate or erode with repeated exposure to misleading explanations over time?}

-To address these questions, we conducted a large-scale controlled experiment ($n>200$) that exposed users to AI-assisted decisions under both benign and adversarial conditions.
+To address these questions, we conducted a large-scale user study ($n>200$) that exposed users to AI-assisted decisions under both benign and adversarial conditions.
 We systematically manipulate the reasoning mode, evidence type, communication style, and presentation format of AI-generated explanations while under varying task contexts and user traits.
 This design enables quantitative estimation of the trust miscalibration gap.

 Our findings show that \textbf{most users make decisions based on explanations, and adversarial explanations do not substantially reduce trust scores}.
 Users report nearly identical trust for adversarial and benign explanations, and a positive trust miscalibration gap emerges: incorrect outputs framed adversarially receive trust scores that are close to those of correct outputs.
 Most participants base their trust on the explanation itself rather than on the underlying facts or the AI system, which allows persuasive but misleading explanations to sustain high trust even on errors.